 The other day I pulled up some notes I had written while attending a meeting where Newt Gingrich spoke on leadership.
-In that gathering he addressed some points which not only enable authentic leaders but also allow for a better life for everyone.
-In this simple review I glanced at a list of his points which included gratitude.
-This gave me cause to think of a time our family was in Cambodia together visiting a relocation camp.
+In that gathering, he addressed some points that enable authentic leaders and allow for a better life for everyone.
+In this simple review, I glanced at a list of his points, including gratitude.
+This gave me cause to think of a time our family was in Cambodia together, visiting a relocation camp.

-After this event Jake said to the family, “These children have nothing and are happy.”
-This comment hit us all very hard as we, too, were having the time of our lives; yet we were in a place that perhaps our peers would call scary, boring, or dirty as there was nothing there at all.
+After this event, Jake told the family, “These children have nothing and are happy.”
+This comment hit us all very hard as we were having the time of our lives, yet we were in a place that perhaps our peers would call scary, boring, or dirty as there was nothing there.
 There was no store, restaurant, or medical facility.
-Neither were there any permanent structures, nor water system, nor lavatory, nor street, nor sidewalk, nor park, nor cars–nothing at all, just bamboo structures with whatever the families could find to make a home.
+There were no permanent structures, water systems, lavatories, streets, sidewalks, parks, or cars–nothing at all, just bamboo structures with whatever the families could find to make a home.
 Everything they owned was set out for everyone to see.
-The food–whatever crawling things that could be gathered–was laid onto a plastic tarp for whoever needed something to barter for it.
+The food–whatever crawling things could be gathered–was laid onto a plastic tarp for whoever needed something to barter for it.
 This tarp had bugs, snakes, frogs, and anything that moved, just sitting out in the sun with flies all over it, waiting for someone who wanted it.
-Jake’s comment was right on—they had nothing as the world might see, truly nothing.
+Jake’s comment was right: they had nothing, as the world might see, truly nothing.

-We learned something there that beautiful day, and it is something I hope we never forget: We need to be grateful for what we have.
-In this environment the children may not have had the obvious things–possessions that give one pause to be grateful for–but they had others which we often forget.
-They were grateful for each other, for their families, for their health, for a beautiful day, and for the fact that strangers were in their midst.
+We learned something there on that beautiful day, and it is something I hope we never forget: We need to be grateful for what we have.
+In this environment, the children may not have had the obvious possessions that give one pause to be grateful for, but they had others that we often forget.
+They were grateful for each other, their families, their health, a beautiful day, and the fact that strangers were in their midst.

 Gratitude opens the doors for the fulfillment of life.
-Often while racing through life we admire or even covet what others may have or what we think they have.
-We may think they have the perfect life or that they have it made.
+Often while racing through life, we admire or even covet what others may have or what we think they have.
+We may think they have a perfect life or that they have it made.
 “If I only” enters our minds.
 These times of envy place us in circumstances where we may feel inferior or less than we are.
-The jealousy of not having puts us into a place of depression even if it is just so slight.
-The reality is that more than likely these people are making the same examination of us or our surroundings.
+The jealousy of not having put us into a place of depression, even if it is so slight.
+The reality is that more than likely, these people are making the same examination of us or our surroundings.
 Off goes the human race, chasing its tail!

-What if our hearts were in a position of self-reflection, of thinking of all we have, and of showing gratitude?
-While in this state of mind we will realize what we have is not only enough but also perhaps even more than we need.
+What if our hearts were in a position of self-reflection, thinking of all we have and showing gratitude?
+While in this state of mind, we will realize what we have is not only enough but perhaps even more than we need.
 We then gain a grateful heart, thinking of others who may have less, and offer to them part of what we have and enjoy, which unsurprisingly expands our world.

-Inner reflection and gratitude may take us from thinking “I wish I had” to “I can not believe what I have.”
+Inner reflection and gratitude may take us from thinking, “I wish I had,” to “I can not believe what I have.”
 We may realize we have more than enough and offer assistance to those in need.
-Would reflection on what we have vs. what we think others have change the world?
-I believe it would as there would be less perplexity, more approval.
-Perhaps simple things. such as a house becoming a home and strangers becoming friends as Jake did this day with these children, will evolve into less becoming more.
+Would reflection on what we have vs. what we think others have to change the world?
+I believe it would, as there would be less perplexity and more approval.
+Perhaps simple things. such as a house becoming a home and strangers becoming friends, as Jake did this day with these children, will evolve into less becoming more.